ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/context/entity/handler.md

 ---
-title: Handler
-type: page
-weight: 50
+title: Handler type: page weight: 50 draft: false
 ---

 A _handler_ in an `entity` specifies how an entity handles its input messages.